 To help you understand where you stand legally here is the position as we understand it.

-Water Catchment, Disease Risk Areas, Reservoir Protection Zones, National Parks, gazetted roads, Off Road Vehicles, designated trails.
+State Forest, Mining Areas, Water Catchment, Disease Risk Areas, Reservoir Protection Zones, National Parks, Gazetted roads, Off Road Vehicles, designated trails.
 All these terms are used to define areas where riding is permitted, prohibited, or tolerated for some or all bikes and riders.
 Confused?
 You’re not alone.

 Before reading on, please understand that this is opinion, not legal advice.
 RTRA specifically disclaims any liability and recommends you seek your own qualified legal advice before taking any action in connection with any of the following.

 1. Road Registered Trail or Enduro Bike ridden by a Licenced rider

 You are legally entitled to ride a road-registered trail or enduro bike on any road that is open to vehicles generally.

 That includes roads within a National Park and roads within a Catchment Area.
 The signs that you see saying ‘Off Road Vehicles Prohibited’ do not apply to road registered trail bikes on publicly open roads.
 The State Government have confirmed this in their “Where can I Ride” guidance which states “Road-registered trail bikes can be ridden by anyone with a WA motorcycle licence on any open public road including roads in State forests, national parks and drinking water catchment areas.”